What to see particular and unusual in Louisiana?

 They started to practise haunting and fishing and to build little settlements in the most fertile and less marshy areas.
 So they created a really happy island where can keep proudly languages and traditions, integrating the musical and gastronomic traditions with the local ones and creating a one of a kind community in the world.

-The term “Acadian”, due to the pronounce difficulties by Natives and Creoles, was progressively turned into “Cajun” (losing the initial “A”), and so gave origin to that one these days is considered by everyone the Cajun Country.
+The term “Acadian”, due to the pronounce difficulties by Natives and Creoles, was progressively turned into “Cajun” (losing the initial “A”), and so gave origin to that one these days is considered by everyone the Cajun County.

 Today the Cajuns are the widest French language ethnic group in the whole United States.